sciZer0/7/v/README.md

 From the start, all Gas fees, received on each block, are burned, resulting in a decrease of  the Vote token's Circulating Supply.

-At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of Vote Token over time.
+At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.

 <p>&nbsp</p>